 Change your attitude from “What will other people think” to “What I think is what really matters.”
 Too many people let themselves be controlled by fear or are too worried about what others think of them.
 Remember you are the one that has to live with yourself—don’t be a people pleaser, not everyone is going to like you nor should they.

 If you are the kind of guy that everyone likes and gets along with, what might you be sacrificing—do they really know you?
 Being a people pleaser can prevent you from being noticed for your own merits and uniqueness.
 It’s okay to care what some people think of you and your work, but your main focus should be delivering good quality work that your boss will appreciate.

 You have to make a decision about who is in control of your life—is it you or others?
+How to be more confident about yourself knowing your flaws?
 Everyone has fears and weaknesses.
 Sometimes when you think people are thinking badly of you, it’s all in your head—the irrational side of your conscience has given into anxiety, into the fear of not being comfortable with yourself.